-2. Determine true lead potential
+Determine lead potential

 To gauge a prospect’s value, calculate their potential total sales dollars and volume for a specific period (weekly, monthly, annually, etc.).
-You’ll have to use the data you have about the prospect and past customers to estimate how much their company can spend on your product or service (or contract, if you’re a subscription-based company).
+You’ll need to use the data you have about the prospect and past customers to estimate how much their company can spend on your product or service.

-If you have a sales CRM, you can use the tool’s lead scoring feature to partially automate the qualification process.
-By setting up a scoring system in your CRM, it will know when to qualify a lead.
-If a lead scores highly enough due to its characteristics, it will become a qualified lead, and your CRM will notify you.
+Determining a lead’s potential isn’t an exact science, but you can score them effectively by following a clear process.
+Zendesk Sell’s lead scoring feature partially automates the qualification process.
+By setting up a scoring system in your CRM, it will automatically know when to qualify a lead.
+If a lead scores high enough due to their characteristics, they will become a qualified lead, and your CRM will notify you.

 For each prospect, track and measure your successes (and failures).

-Tracking the results of your sales pipeline—especially in a sales CRM—helps with accurate sales forecasting later on and gives a better idea of future revenue.
+Tracking the results of your sales pipeline—especially in a sales CRM with pipeline tracking—helps with accurate sales forecasting later on and gives a better idea of future revenue.

 Here are a few examples of important metrics to track:

-Lead-to-qualified-opportunity conversion rate: How many of your leads are becoming qualified?
+- Lead-to-qualified-opportunity conversion rate: How many of your leads are becoming qualified?
 Are your qualification standards too high or too low?